tetofonta/homeassistant-docker-deploy/README.md

 ### Notes

-postrges-12 is used because of a bug in upstream libpq for v.14.
+postrges-12 is used because of a bug in upstream libpq for v.14. if you're triyng to run data directory on ntfs, youll'need to use a docker volume for postgres (or move the data directorty over ext4)

 In case of a persisting "initializing" page in homeassistant after the login, try hard reloading/deleting cache.